-Feeling increasingly desperate, Erin grabbed the bucket and towed it outside into the blowing rain and wind.
+Feeling increasingly desperate, Erin grabbed the bucket and towed it outside.
 She set it upright to collect water and returned to the common room.
 Well, that only left the upstairs.

 Cautiously, Erin ascended the staircase.
 It seemed as though every second stair creaked or groaned loudly as she placed her weight upon it, and the sounds echoed in the dark inn.
-To Erin, it felt like she was stepping on landmines – each time she heard a loud creak her heart sped up and caught in her throat.
+To Erin, it felt like she was stepping on landmines—each time she heard a loud creak her heart sped up and her heart caught in her throat.

 “Come on.
 Come on.
 You can do this.”

-What?
-How would a dragon fit up there?
+“Don’t be stupid.
+How would a Dragon fit up there?
+But Goblins?”

-Goblins, not aliens that is.
+Goblins, not aliens, that was.
 Actually, aliens probably would have been better.
-Aliens don’t try to stab you with knives.
+Aliens didn’t try to stab you with knives.

 “Or maybe they do.”

 With a small laugh, Erin gazed upwards.
-It was dark on the second floor of the inn.
+The darkness on the second floor waited for her.
 Long shadows made the chipped and faded wood ominous.
+But it was just an illusion, a trick of the mind.
 She knew there was probably nothing up there.
 If there was, wouldn’t it have tried to eat her already?

 After a minute she began talking to herself quietly.